EnderSlain/NoaxVM/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU/GPL v3 License.
 See the [LICENSE](LICENSE) file for more information.